bartswierz/pizza-website/README.md

 ## Future Features ##
 Feature  | Description
 ------------- | -------------
 Remove Item   | User will be able to remove an item by clicking the 'View Order' button and then clicking the 'Remove' button inside the order details modal window.
 This will remove the item, update the new subtotal, total, tax, and the total displayed on the navigation menu.
+Discount | User will receive a discount on a specific type of item depending on the current day of the week.